-2.42 CAR FRAME: PASSENGER/SERVICE ELEVATORS
+2.36 CAR FRAME: PASSENGER/SERVICE ELEVATORS

-A. Car frame must be constructed of channel stiles, crosshead, gussets, braces and cable hitch plate securely bolted and/or welded.
+A. Car frame must be constructed of channel stiles, crosshead, gussets and braces, securely bolted and/or welded.
 The entire assembly must be constructed to withstand unequal loading of platform.
 Car frame members must be constructed to relieve the car enclosure of all strains.